BicDelacruz/Brain-Bloom/README.md

 - Player has 10 health points, answer correctly to get a point and advance to the next question, else you lose a health point!
 - Player can use 4 abilities: Reveal two wrong answers, Skip current question, Restore a health point, and Reveal one wrong answer.

+# Multiplayer

+- Two players compete to answer questions.
+Both players start with 10 health points.

+Scoring:

+- Correct answers grant 1 point.
+- The player who answers correctly first earns an additional bonus point.
+- Answer incorrectly, and you lose 1 health point.

+Winning Condition:

+- The player with the most points when either player runs out of health wins.
+- If both players lose all health, the game ends in a draw, and scores determine the winner.

+Gameplay Highlights:

+- Answer quickly to gain a competitive edge!
+- Monitor both scores and health to make tactical decisions.
+- Take your lead to dominate the leaderboards!

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Pre-Alpha: